chakradharkalle03-arch/Semiconductor-Yield-Prediction-Optimization-Multi-Agent-System/QUICK_START.md

 **Multi-Agent Architecture** - Instead of one monolithic model trying to do everything, we have specialized agents:
 - A Data Agent that understands wafer maps and metrology data
-- A Prediction Agent that forecasts yield using advanced models
+- A Prediction Agent that forecasts yield using **Mistral-7B-Instruct LLM** (or rule-based fallback)
-- An Optimization Agent that searches for the best parameters
+- An Optimization Agent that uses **grid search algorithms** to find the best parameters
 - A Recommendation Agent that translates findings into actionable steps
 - A Report Agent that generates professional documentation

 Each agent is an expert in its field, and they collaborate to give you comprehensive insights.
+The Prediction Agent uses advanced AI when available, but always has a reliable fallback, so the system works whether you have an API key or not.

 **HuggingFace Integration** - We leverage state-of-the-art language models for intelligent analysis.
-When available, the system uses these models for nuanced understanding of your process data.
-When not available, it gracefully falls back to rule-based systems that are still highly effective.
+The system uses **Mistral-7B-Instruct** (7 billion parameters) via HuggingFace Inference API for advanced yield prediction.
+This model understands complex relationships between process parameters and yield outcomes.
+When the API isn't available, the system gracefully falls back to sophisticated rule-based algorithms that are still highly effective.

 **Modern Web Architecture** - FastAPI backend for lightning-fast responses, Node.js frontend for smooth user experience, and a clean 3-column interface that puts everything you need right in front of you.